Mishalzeera/bluebird-blackjack/README.md

 - A small button offers the user the ability to skip the intro, allowing the Start button to show itself.
 This is handy for repeat players.

-- Another small button allows for an option to mute the music, which is the polite thing to do.
+- Another small button allows for an option to mute the music.

 - The user is prompted to enter their name, if the user isn't interested in that, the name "Player" is assigned to them.

 - 10 pounds is added to the pot by both Player and opponent, and the game starts.

+- The player has the option to "Stay" which automatically ends the round, comparing with the opponents hand.

+- Opponents hand is dynamically generated behind the scenes using the same random selections.
+The code determines when the Opponent would choose another card or not, depending on a set sum threshold.

+- The player has the option to request a new card, the value of which is added to the sum below.
+The latest card is displayed visually above.

+- The player has the option to bet a fixed amount, increasing the pot.

 ## Features